LocalStorage vs SessionStorage: Architecture, Limits & Production Patterns

 The window.addEventListener('storage', ...) event fires only in other tabs/windows sharing the same origin, and only for localStorage — not for sessionStorage.
 It does not trigger in the originating tab.
 Relying on it for same-tab state updates causes race conditions and hydration mismatches.

-For real-time cross-tab synchronization, prefer BroadcastChannel API.
+For real-time cross-tab synchronization, prefer the BroadcastChannel API.
 It provides low-latency, same-origin messaging without the storage event’s limitations.
 Implement optimistic UI updates and resolve conflicts via last-write-wins or version counters.
+For locking semantics that prevent two tabs from racing on the same write, see the Web Locks API for Cross-Tab Coordination.

 const channel = new BroadcastChannel('state_sync');